 - Pepper to taste

 - Boil the cauliflower and garlic cloves in salted water for 10 minutes, until the stems are fork tender.
+Drain.

-- Put the cauliflower, garlic, salt, butter, half & half, and rosemary in a blender or food processor.
+- Put the cooked cauliflower, garlic, salt, butter, half & half, and rosemary in a blender or food processor.

 - NOTE: make sure you vent your blender or food processor so the hot cauliflower doesn't pop the lid off and make a mess!!